vmesel/vmesel.github.io/_posts/2025-01-29-failed-open-source-startup.md

 Seriously, Github Accelerator was incredible, it gave me a lot of confidence and feeling that we had a very solid solution for a suboptimized market.

-Gregg and Kevin were super friendly and helped us a lot during the whole accelerator, they brought all of their know how and talent from previous business/investments.
+Gregg and Kevin (program managers at Github Accelerator who lead us and helped us achieve our wildest open source dreams) were super friendly and helped us a lot during the whole accelerator, they brought all of their know how and talent from previous business/investments.

 Being part of such an amazing cohort made me realize that open source can bring you to collab with multiple awesome people working on different technologies.
 Namee from LLMWare is using amazing techniques to optimize SLMs on CPUs; Daniel and Michael from Unsloth are rocking grounds in the Valley; Diego is improving the VR scene with A-Frame and AI integrations; Jurgen and Andreas are rocking and hacking lots of servers with hackingbuddygpt; Alicia is doing some amazing work on InfoSec information; Michael from Langdrive is working on amazing mortgage brokerage tech; Tim and his sweet open source work on OpenWebUI is amazing and Marimo is… well, Marimo!
 Akshay and Myles are excellent engineers.